urbandroid-team/dont-kill-my-app/_vendors/huawei.md

 Also, you may not have PowerGenie on your device, but your apps may still get killed by another mechanism.
 </div>

+### EMUI 5.X and 8.X

+#### Classic battery optimization

+Open Settings, and search for and access Ignore battery optimization.
+Touch the little inverted triangle next to Allow, touch All apps, locate and touch the app, and select Allow.

 ### EMUI 6+ devices (and some EMUI 5 devices)